-It is important to keep your Power of Attorney current - we recommend updating it every five years if you are over age 55.
+It is important to keep your Power of Attorney current - we recommend reviewing it every five years.
 Financial services companies, such as banks, are not legally required to accept a power of attorney, and may be more likely to accept a recently-dated document.
 Moreover, continual changes in the law make it advantageous to keep this document up to date.
-If you are over age 80, we recommend updating this document every three years, since you are more likely to need someone to act on your behalf.
+If you are over age 80, we recommend reviewing this document every three years, since you are more likely to need someone to act on your behalf.

 Your Health Care Power of Attorney and Living Will do not expire, although the Ohio Bar Association and Ohio Medical Association periodically update the language of these documents.
 As long as the agents listed are still those you prefer, and as long as their contact information is still correct, this document can probably remain unchanged.
-Even so, we recommend an update every five to ten years to incorporate changes in Ohio law.
+Even so, we recommend an update periodically to incorporate changes in Ohio law.